veracity/veracity-documentation/sections/identity/client-credentials-api-access/2-api-creation-in-veracity.md

 ---
 author: Mariusz Klimek (DNV)
-description: Creating an API in Veracity's Developer Portal
+description: Creating an API in Veracity Developer Portal
 ---

+# Create an API in Veracity Developer Portal

 [Previous - 1.
 Introduction to the Client Credentials flow](1-client-credentials-introduction.md)